 Icke seldom offers evidence, leaving that to his minions.
-One Youtube video claims to be showing a Secret Service agent transforming into a reptile form.
+One YouTube video claims to show a Secret Service agent transforming into reptile form.
 It references “a series of odd features on his head and face,” without explaining what is out of the ordinary.
 It also attributes to the agent “very strange behavior and creepy movements,” the speaker’s term for a Secret Service agent looking around observantly.
 In truth, the agent does look different in the second shot, as it was from a long distance, is out of focus, and in a dark room.
 The presenter reaches the conclusion that whatever mystery technology kept the agent from reverting to Reptilian form had malfunctioned.

 Another believer, writer Zecharia Sitchin, argues the Anunnaki came to Earth for an undiscovered-by-man mineral that allows Reptilians to store huge amounts of information and rapidly travel an inter-dimensional highway.